 Needs and Market Analysis Discussion - Summarizes key points from the Needs Assessment and Market Analysis in relation to areas of the city that have a low-income or minority concentration.
-The city has three identified Racially/Ethnically Concentrated Areas of Poverty (RECAPs) known as the Waldo Road Corridor, the SW Student Housing Corridor, and East Gainesville.
-Low income and racially concentrated census tracts/block groups within the city include 5, 6, 7, 15.15, 15.17, 15.19, and 19.02.
+The city has three identified Racially/Ethnically Concentrated Areas of Poverty (RECAPs).
+RECAP census tracts include 5, 6, 7, 15.15, 15.17, 15.19, and 19.02.

 Broadband Needs of Housing occupied by Low- and Moderate-Income Households - Examines the availability of internet and broadband services to low- and moderate-income households within the city.
-Broadband coverage is 90% countywide, but a portion of city and county residents remains unconnected.
+Broadband coverage is 90% countywide.

-Hazard Mitigation - Reviews the risk climate change may be having on the city's low- and moderate-income households and most vulnerable populations.
-Approximately, 2,507 properties in Gainesville are at risk of being severely affected by flooding over the next 30 years and 34,287 properties in Gainesville have some risk of being affected by wildfire over the next 30 years.
-The two greatest risks to Gainesville are extreme wind and extreme heat.
+Hazard Mitigation - Reviews the risk climate change has on low- and moderate-income households.
+Approximately, 2,507 properties in Gainesville are at risk of flooding over the next 30 years and 34,287 properties in Gainesville are at risk of wildfire over the next 30 years.